mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Real startup failures remain nonzero and continue through their existing error paths when debug output is disabled.

+## Completed in 2.17.6 build 079

+- [x] Report `tmux session started.` after successful session creation instead of implying that Paper completed startup.
+The wrapper can confirm tmux's result, but it cannot confirm that Paper reached its ready state.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup